Beechcraft to protest Embraer win of U.S. Air Force deal

 "We should be very concerned whenever U.S. taxpayer dollars are used to create hundreds of jobs in any foreign country," union President Tom Buffenbarger said in a statement.
 He called the Air Force decision a "real blow to American workers and taxpayers."

-Embraer said its plane in the competition, the single-engine turboprop Super Tucano, supports more than 1,400 U.S. jobs.
+Embraer and Sierra Nevada said its offering in the competition, the single-engine turboprop Super Tucano, supports more than 1,400 U.S. jobs, and added the aircraft will be built in Jacksonville, Florida.

+"An important aspect about our approach is the "in-sourcing" of jobs to Jacksonville," the companies' statement said.
+"We feel it establishes an exciting future model of bringing high tech aerospace manufacturing jobs back to the United States to stem the recent tide of moving jobs offshore."

 Sierra Nevada has 2,500 U.S. workers and Embraer has 1,200 U.S. employees.